 - Check goods meet criteria for 'New Zealand Origin' under relevant Rules of Origin prior to any commitment to provide a Certificate of Origin especially when a Free Trade Agreement Certificate of Origin is specified in Letter of Credit terms.

 Disclaimer: The above information is supplied as a guide only.
 It does not purport to be comprehensive.
 No person should act in reliance on any statement above without first obtaining specific professional advice.
-Hawkes Bay Chamber of Commerce and Industry makes all reasonable efforts to ensure that the information published in this resource is accurate and up-to-date.
-However, the matters covered are subject to regular review and no warranty or representation can be provided regarding the accuracy of such information.
-Hawkes Bay Regional Chamber of Commerce and Industry does not accept liability for any losses or damage arising directly or indirectly from reliance on the information.
+Hawke's Bay Chamber of Commerce makes all reasonable efforts to ensure that the information published in this resource is accurate and up-to-date.
+However, the matters covered are subject to regular review, and no warranty or representation can be provided regarding the accuracy of such information.
+Hawke's Bay Chamber of Commerce does not accept liability for any losses or damage arising directly or indirectly from reliance on the information.

 Copyright © Hawke's Bay Chamber of Commerce 2022.